<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 soil sample results - Titan XC cumulativeThe grower has been similarly satisfied with the corn and soybean yields on his acres.

-"We treat both the phosphorus and potassium with Titan XC for all of his acres and we definitely plan to continue," says Chad.
+"We treat both the phosphorus and potassium with TITAN for all of his acres and we definitely plan to continue," says Chad.
 "He's a believer in this technology."

 Titan XC yield history & fertility

-As seen in this and other trials, the biocatalyst technology in Titan XC can help growers maintain or build soil nutrient levels by increasing the availability of nutrients from applied phosphorus and potassium fertilizers.
+As seen in this and other trials, the biocatalyst technology in TITAN can help growers maintain or build soil nutrient levels by increasing the availability of nutrients from applied phosphorus and potassium fertilizers.
 This can lead to increased nutrient use efficiency while also driving yield and ROI.

-Learn more about Titan XC, including how it helps drive yield, innovation and sustainability, by downloading the Titan XC Drives booklet.
+Learn more about TITAN XC, including how it helps drive yield and sustainability, by downloading the Titan XC booklet.

 Read More